iRNA-COSI/APAeval/execution_workflows/PAQR/README.md

 ## Params

-All parameters are specified (and explained) in `config/config.yaml`.
+All parameters are specified (and explained) in `config/config.PAQR.yaml`.
 Most of the parameters don't have to be changed for a run with default behaviour, but do make sure the following ones are appropriate for your setup.

 > NOTE: some parameters have to be specified more than once, with only slightly different names.
 Unfortunately, this cannot be avoided, as the workflow imports different individual modules, that all require to use the exact parameter names that are present in their respective published repositories.
+Re-wiring in order to decrease the overhead for the user has been performed as good as possible.
 ### Paths to input files
 - `samples`
 - `gtf`